Phileosopher/commonplace/home-housekeeping-stains.md

 Oil/grease stains:

+- Mix auto degreaser with hot water to make a solution.
 - Rub vinegar into it.
 - Pour eucalyptus oil on the stain.
 - For concrete stains, apply cat litter to the stain, then let it sit for a day.